lando/lando/docs/help/2021-changelog.md

 * Added version `5.1` to `phpmyadmin` service
 * Added version `6` to `varnish` service
 * Fixed bug in `load-keys.sh` which caused keys to not load in some situations eg `alpine:3.14` `grep` [#34](https://github.com/lando/cli/issues/34)

-Lando is **free** and **open source** software that relies on contributions from developers like you!
-If you like Lando then help us spend more time making, updating and supporting it by [contributing](https://github.com/sponsors/lando).

 ## v3.3.2 - [September 10, 2021](https://github.com/lando/lando/releases/tag/v3.3.2)